 While you can enjoy the carols as background music, you could also engage in holiday karaoke by streaming lyric videos on YouTube with a program like Watch2Gether.
 You could also turn the songs into games by playing a holiday version of “Name That Tune,” or stopping the carol midway, and asking guests to sing the next line.

 We run fully hosted virtual holiday parties via our sister company, TeamBuilding.
-It’s a 90 minute event hosted over Zoom or other virtual platforms, and includes fun holiday themed games and activities.
+It’s a 90 minute event hosted over Zoom or other virtual platforms, and includes fun holiday and Christmas themed games and activities.

 The event includes: